ZucchiniTang/PaperRead/README.md

 # PaperRead
-## Here is my understanding of paper/architecture/mothods
+## Here is my understanding of some papers/architectures/mothods